akondrahman/59115ASE/hw/read/9/README.md

 #### Reference
 1. Rahman, Foyzur, and Premkumar Devanbu.
 "How, and why, process metrics are better."
 Proceedings of the 2013 International Conference on Software Engineering.
 IEEE Press, 2013.
+2. Rahman, Foyzur, Daryl Posnett, and Premkumar Devanbu.
+"Recalling the imprecision of cross-project defect prediction."
+Proceedings of the ACM SIGSOFT 20th International Symposium on the Foundations of Software Engineering.
+ACM, 2012.